 My experiences on this trip, and on the many more that would follow, forged a deep connection with this country and its people.

 Culture of Compassion and Cruelty

 My own reaction took time to surface.
-What she told me just didn’t jibe with my personal experience in Korea.
-My Korea consists of temples, monks, friends, mountains and soju… lots of soju.
+What she told me didn’t jibe with my personal experience in Korea.
+My Korea consists of temples, monks, friends, mountains, and soju… lots of soju.
 Her stories uncovered a dark side of Korea that I either didn’t see or chose to ignore.

 Let’s face it.
 All people are capable of great and horrible acts, and I’ve done my share of both.
 But the consumption of dog meat is such an unnecessary and cruel enterprise.
 That’s why we’re working to raise public awareness, build a strong community, and encourage international adoption for Korean dogs.
 Our goal is to replace cruelty with compassion for dogs in Korea because my Korea is better than this.